Let Google organize and enhance your photos automatically

 Leaving aside the initial confusion, its interface looks nice and is simple to use, thanks to its material design philosophy.

 Gallery of the future

 Google Photos is another move by Google to get you more connected to the cloud.
 Many text and messaging services no longer store data on your device, and Google now wants you to make the same move with your photos.
 Moreover, it creates a bridge between your phone and the cloud.
 Also, thanks to its fascinating automated cataloging capabilities, it feels somewhat ahead of its time.

-However, the problem with any future tech is that it may be a bit too advanced for non-technophiles, even serving to frustrate some users as it quietly drains their phones data.
+However, the problem with any future tech is that it may be a bit too advanced for non-technophiles, even serving to frustrate some users as it quietly drains their phone data.
 This could leave many unwilling to risk adopting Google Photos until where it is pulling its photos from becomes clearer.